-Aviation involves flying by mechanical means, especially with heavier-than-air craft.
+Aviation involves flying by mechanical means, especially aircraft.
 The study of aviation therefore encompasses the application of skills and understandings about the nature of the atmosphere, aerodynamics and the systems and structures designed to achieve safe and efficient flight.

 Aviation has transformed the world in which we live.
 Efficient and reliable air transport has changed the way people travel, work, communicate and relate to each other.
 Simultaneously, developments in military aviation and aerospace technology have redefined approaches to national and international security.